-A discussion on the relationship between integral human development and economy with Christopher Barrett, deputy dean, College of Business, Cornell University, Sara Sievers, associate dean of policy and practice, Keough School of Global Affairs, University of Notre Dame, and Archbishop Silvano Maria Tomasi, secretary of the Dicastery for Promoting Integral Human Development, moderated by Holly Peterson, principal designate, Nativity of Our Lord School, Broomfield, CO
+A discussion on the relationship between integral human development and economy with Christopher Barrett, deputy dean, College of Business, Cornell University, Sara Sievers, associate dean of policy and practice, Keough School of Global Affairs, University of Notre Dame, and Archbishop Silvano Maria Tomasi, Apostolic Nuncio, moderated by Holly Peterson, principal designate, Nativity of Our Lord School, Broomfield, CO.

 - - -